 Nor is the acting up to much – not that there is particularly any room for it.
 Robin Shou is awful, Sandra Hess barely less so, while James Remar displays even less animation as Rayden than Christopher Lambert did in the first film.
 Nevertheless, it is the sheer fantastique bravado of the fight sequences where the kombatants battle centaurs, four-armed opponents, use razor-tipped hair-braids, unleash ice and sonic voice blasts and launch missiles built into their chests that gives Mortal Kombat: Annihilation a certain, undeniably watchable edge.

 A further cinematic sequel has been announced numerous times and eventually emerged with with the reboot Mortal Kombat (2021).
-The franchise was further revived with the animated film Mortal Kombat Legends: Scorpion’s Revenge (2020).
+The franchise was further revived with the animated films Mortal Kombat Legends: Scorpion’s Revenge (2020) and Mortal Kombat Legends: Battle of the Realms (2021).
 This film was followed by a short-lived tv series Mortal Kombat: Conquest (1998-9), which lasted for 22 episodes, as well as the animated tv series Mortal Kombat: Defenders of the Realm (1995).

 Director John R. Leonetti later returned to genre sequels with The Butterfly Effect 2 (2006) and Annabelle (2014), as well as the original horror films Wolves at the Door (2016), Wish Upon (2017) and The Silence (2019).